jvbin/SalaryPlacementPrediction/README.md

 # SalaryPlacementPrediction
- A machine learning model to predict the status of placment of students and the salary package they receive.
-Made as capstone project for YBI internship.
+ A machine learning model to predict the status of placment of students and the salary package they might receive.
+Capstone project for YBI internship.